anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Initially, a pledge has a trust anchor only of its manufacturer, not yet of any target domain.
-In order for the pledge to automatically and securely obtain trust in a suitable target domain represented by its registrar, BRSKI uses vouchers as defined in [RFC8366].
+In order for the pledge to automatically and securely obtain trust into a target domain represented by its registrar, BRSKI uses vouchers as defined in [RFC8366].
 A voucher is a cryptographic object issued by the Manufacturer Authorized Signing Authority (MASA) of the pledge manufacturer to the specific pledge identified by the included device serial number.
-It is signed with the credentials of the MASA and can be validated by the manufacturer trust anchor imprinted with the pledge.
+It is signed with the credentials of the MASA and can be validated by the manufacturer trust anchor imprinted within the pledge.
 So the pledge can accept the voucher contents, which indicate to the pledge that it can trust the domain identified by the given certificate.